Category: Where Do I Enter....In The Tax Program

 - Identity Protection Pin - Enter the 6 digit PIN provided by the IRS.
 The PIN will print at the

-bottom of page 2 of Form 1040 in the box to the right of the Spouse's occupation box.
+bottom of page 2 of Form 1040 in the grey shaded area to the right of the Spouse's occupation box.

 Identity Protection PIN (IP PIN) Quick Facts

 - The Identity Protection PIN is issued in January and is good for the current processing year only.
 You must use your latest IP PIN on any delinquent 2012 or 2011 Forms 1040, 1040A, 1040EZ or 1040PR/SS returns you may file electronically in calendar year 2015.

 - If the Identity Protection PIN is not included on an affected taxpayer's return or it is incorrect, the processing of their Federal Income Tax Return will be delayed.

 - If the CP01A Notice containing the IP PIN is misplaced and the affected taxpayer cannot remember the assigned IP PIN, they can click here to set up an account and receive your IP PIN or call the Identity Protection Specialized Unit at 1.800.908.4490 ext.
 245 to receive a replacement pin.
 The use of replacement IP PINs will cause a delay in processing your tax return and the issuance of any refund that you may be entitled to while the IRS validates the return as the taxpayer's return.